 In the chart here we show estimates on self-reported feelings of loneliness among older adults.
 The data comes from various surveys asking people directly whether they often experience feelings of loneliness (e.g. “I have no-one with whom I can discuss important matters with”).

 The differences in the prevalence of loneliness across countries are very large.
-At the bottom of the list, Denmark, Switzerland, Sweden and the US all have rates below 30%, while at the top of the list Greece, Israel and Italy have all have rates of close to or above 50%.
+At the bottom of the list, Denmark, Switzerland, Sweden and the US all have rates below 30%, while at the top of the list Greece, Israel and Italy all have rates of close to or above 50%.

 The data is available only for fifteen countries, but this sample does not suggest that ‘rich individualistic societies’ are lonelier than others.
-In fact, at the very bottom are the two countries in which the share of people living alone is the highest in the world.
+In fact, at the very bottom are two countries in which the share of people living alone is among the highest in the world.

 Similar to loneliness, we can measure perceptions of social support by asking people directly.
 This is what the polling organization Gallup did in their flagship World Poll survey.
 Specifically, they asked: “If you were in trouble, do you have relatives or friends you can count on to help you whenever you need them, or not?”

 The chart here presents the results from this survey, plotting the share of people who responded “yes” to this question.1

 Differences across countries are not very large.
 The lowest and highest average levels of support corresponds to Mexico and Iceland, at 80% and 98% respectively.